ShlokGaikwad/weather/README.md

 ## Features
 Display current weather conditions for a given location.\
-Display the temperature in Celsius or Fahrenheit.\
+Display the temperature in Celsius.\
 Display the weather condition icon.\
 Display the location name and country.\
 Display the humidity,feels like, wind speed and pressure for the location.\